Anne Pratt: Life

-Anne was the second of three daughters of Robert Pratt (1777–1819), a grocer, and Sara Bundock (1780–1845).
+Anne (also known as Annie) was the second of three daughters of Robert Pratt (1777–1819), a grocer, and Sara Bundock (1780–1845).
 Anne Pratt was one of the best known English botanical illustrators of the Victorian age.
-As a consequence of her poor health and an impaired knee, during her childhood, she was excluded from sports, and was encouraged to occupy herself by drawing.
+As a consequence of her poor health (due to rheuimatic fever) and an impaired knee, during her childhood, she was excluded from sports, and was encouraged to occupy herself by drawing.
 Pratt was educated at Eastgate House, Rochester, and introduced to botany - considered a suitable field for women - by Dr. Dods, a family friend.
 She moved to Brixton, London, in 1826, where she developed her career as an illustrator.
 Pratt settled in Dover in 1849, and in East Grinstead in 1866.
 On 15 November 1866, at age 60, at Christchurch, Luton, Kent, she married John Pearless, with whom she subsequently settled at Redhill.
 Pratt died in Shepherd's Bush, London.

+Works

 Pratt first rose to prominence with Wild Flowers of the Year, published in 1852–1853, which was dedicated to Queen Victoria with the monarch's permission.
 Pratt composed more than 20 books, which she illustrated with chromolithographs, on which she collaborated with William Dickes, an engraver skilled in the chromolithograph process.
 Her works were written in an accessible but accurate style that was partly responsible for the popularising of botany in her day.
 From her first book, Flowers and Their Associations, her works sold well, but she did not ever achieve critical acclaim as a consequence of a bourgeois disdain for the autodidactic woman.

 Pratt's magnum opus is The Flowering Plants, Grasses, Sedges, and Ferns of Great Britain and Their Allies the Club Mosses, Pepperworts, and Horsetails, a six-volume project assessing more than 1500 species, with 300 illustrations, that was published over a decade, between 1855 and 1873.
+The illustrations used a form of chromolithography, the Baxter method, a commercial technique used create affordable coloured images to allow her work a broader readership.
 This work was long used as a standard reference work: the illustrations of ferns in the final volume continued to be used into the second half of the twentieth century; they appeared, unattributed and in very much reduced size, and in half tone, in the Observer's Book of [British] Ferns.

 A number of her works are now available in the Biodiversity Heritage Library.